serverless/event-gateway-example/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-A application with a simple user registration workflow, showcasing Event Gateway as the central hub and broker, orchestrating event flows across decoupled services.
+This example showcases how to develop and deploy Serverless applications using the Event Gateway as the central hub and broker, orchestrating event flows across decoupled services.

 1. [Events](#events)
 1. [Services](#services)